Nursing Home Resident Rights

 Many nursing homes have family councils.

-Discharging a Patient
+Discharging a Resident

 A resident can only be discharged for certain, specified reasons.
 In addition, the resident must be given adequate notice and information on how to appeal their discharge, if they wish to stay in the facility.
 Ombudsmen can help a resident with the appeal process.